sfc-gh-miwhitaker/runningman/docs/02-DEMO-WALKTHROUGH.md

 ### Q&A Handling (5 min)

-Use the objection handling section from `docs/02-DEMO-SCRIPT.md`
+Use the objection handling section from this walkthrough guide

 #### Common Questions: